 Situation Who to Contact Why

-Power outage Your TDU They own the wires and handle physical repairs.
+Power outage Your TDU They own the wires and run restoration crews.
 Your REP cannot restore power.

 Billing question or dispute Your REP They issue your bill and manage your account.